jordipons/sklearn-audio-transfer-learning/README.md

 #### Does the script consumes too much RAM memory?

 Reduce the batch size by properlly setting `train_batch` and `test_batch`.
-The batch size is the ammount of audios that are processed at once.
+The batch size defines the ammount of audios that are processed at once.
 Hence, the smaller it is, the lower the RAM memory consumption.

 ## Scripts directory
 - `sklearn_audioset.py`: main script where we build the audio classifiers with Audioset features and Scikit-learn.